Soffit Lighting Installation Cost

 Flood Lighting

 Soffit flood lights are excellent for adding security and accessibility to your outdoor lighting scheme.
-They have a 120-degree beam tilt so that they can illuminate a large area of your home or yard.
+This type of lighting typically provides a 120-degree beam tilt so that they can illuminate a large area of your home or yard.

 These lights are ideal for brightening the front exterior of a house, allowing visitors to see your home from the street and allowing you to monitor the areas of the driveway and yard nearest to your home.
 At night, soffit flood lights add ambience to your yard.